My story at LEONI

 This is my job

-I work in global recruitment, which means that, together with my team, I have a governance function at LEONI that supports the nearly 30 countries in which LEONI is present.
+I work in global recruitment, which means that, together with my team, I have a governance function at LEONI that supports the many countries in which LEONI is present.

 The type of support depends on the requirements of the respective countries.